 Watts (W): Wattage or watts is a device's energy consumption unit.

-Kilowatt-hours (kWh): kilowatt-hours is the energy consumption over a period of time.
+Kilowatt-hours (kWh): Kilowatt-hours is the energy consumption over a period of time.

 Well, pumps are available in a range of sizes and power consumption.
 The smaller well pumps can consume 400 to 500 watts.
 The larger ones can go from 2000 to 5000 watts.
 However, the average well pump size is 700 to 800 watts.
-An average well pump will use 5.6 to 6.4 kilowatts for 8 hours.

 What Size Generator Do I Need for Well Pump When Off-Grid?